Upon accessing the Backlink Checker tool, specify the URL of the website or page you want to get backlink data on in the search box.

 General overview of found backlinks

 In a matter of minutes, you will get a detailed report on every found backlink, referring domain, and linked to page.
-This data will help you paint the full picture of the analyzed website’s backlink profile, as well as evaluate the importance of each backlink in terms of search engine promotion.
+This data will help you paint the full picture of the analyzed website’s backlink profile, as well as evaluate the quality of each backlink.

 Under the Overview tab, you can quickly see the overall backlink situation by analyzing the following metrics: